aws-amplify/docs/docs/ui/auth/fragments/angular/authenticator.md

 ### Custom Form Fields

-If you'd like to customize the form fields in the Authenticator Sign In or Sign Up component you can do so by using the `formFields` property.
+If you'd like to customize the form fields in the Authenticator Sign In or Sign Up component, you can do so by using the `formFields` property.

-The following is an example highlights the use of Authenticator with customized Sign Up form fields and [authentication with email](#authenticate-with-email-or-phone-number):
+The following example highlights the use of Authenticator with customized Sign Up form fields and [authentication with email](#authenticate-with-email-or-phone-number):

 *app.component.ts*
 ```js
 import { Component } from '@angular/core';
 import { FormFieldTypes } from '@aws-amplify/ui-components';

 @Component({
   selector: 'app-root',
   templateUrl: './app.component.html',